vicsjoo/PepegaCoin/README.md

 # PepegaCoin
-Hybrid Proof of Lottery and Proof of Pepega
+Hybrid Proof of Lottery and Proof of Pepega.
+Any help is Poggers.